-Overall Performance in 2017
+Overall Performance in 2018

-In summary, the average score of HKQAA CSR Advocate Index was 4.75 out of 5 in 2017 and recorded an estimate of 1% increase as compared to year 2016 and 5.6% increase compared to the initial year 2009.
-The trend demonstrated organizations' continuous endeavours to encourage a positive impact on the environment and stakeholders including employees, consumers, investors and communities.
-The performance is satisfactory and becoming stable.
+In summary, the average score of HKQAA CSR Advocate Index was 4.72 out of 5 in 2018 and recorded a 0.6% decrease as compared to year 2017.
+Organizations' continuously endeavours to encourage a positive impact on the environment and stakeholders including employees, consumers, investors and communities.
+The decrease in average score due to the new joiner for this year.
+Apart from that, the performance is satisfactory and becoming stable.
 The implementation of CSR within various participating organizations goes beyond law compliance and engages in activities that are beyond the interests of the organizations.

-Chart 3 - Average Scores of the 7 CSR core subjects in 2017 for HKQAA CSR Advocate Index
+Chart 3 - Average Scores of the 7 CSR core subjects in 2018 for HKQAA CSR Advocate Index

 Labour Practices remained the highest-scoring subject this year and over the previous years.
 This consistently improving trend showed organizations' commitments to fulfilling the changing needs of employees and boosting their employability.
-Community involvement and development scores the lowest among all the core areas.
+Human Rights scores the lowest among all the core areas.

-According to Chart 4, the Environment shows the largest improvement among all the core subjects.
-Companies realize the importance of protecting environment and formulating policy and plan to build a sustainable society.
+According to Chart 4, the performance of Consumer Issues deteriorates compared to last year.
+Consumers are expecting more from the companies on formulating policy and plan to build a sustainable society, especially on cyber security, personal data protection and eliminate unfair marketing practices.
 Labour Practices almost reaches full score as companies address to employees' concerns in the working environment, rights and benefits.
-Performance in Consumer Issues has improved resulting from more efforts and resources allocated to cyber security, personal data protection and eliminate unfair marketing practices.

-Chart 5 shows the comparison between 2009 and 2017.
-The Environment and Fair Operating Practices are the areas which have the biggest growth in the last 6 years.
+Chart 5 shows the comparison between 2009 and 2018.
+The Environment and Fair Operating Practices are the areas which have the biggest growth in the last 7 years.
 It is an encouraging outcome as more and more participants are aware of CSR.
 Participants are spending more efforts in enhancing fair operating practices, it reflects the public and investors keep demanding the company to be operated in a fair and open way.